readthedocs/sphinx_rtd_theme/demo_docs/source/demo.rst

 spacing    between the    words of    this sentence    (words should    be grouped    in pairs).``

+`This is an example of --inline-literal --text, --including some-- strangely--hyphenated-words.
+Adjust-the-width-of-your-browser-window to see how the text is wrapped.  -- ---- --------  Now note    the spacing    between the    words of    this sentence    (words should    be grouped    in pairs).`

 If the ``--pep-references`` option was supplied, there should be a live link to PEP 258 here.